by Lola E. Peters

 Beware, my fellow citizens, of presumptions about what you think you know.
 Judge actions, not words in this next act.
 Be vigilant.

-Editor’s Note: This article has been updated to more accurately reflect the role of the city attorney.
+Editor’s Note: This article has been updated to more accurately reflect the role of the City Attorney and to correct typographical errors.

-Lola E. Peters is an editor-at-large for the South Seattle Emerald.
+Lola E. Peters is the operations administrator and an editor-at-large for the South Seattle Emerald.